2007–08 Pittsburgh Penguins season: Fan support

 Strong support from fans continued into the playoffs, as the Penguins sold out their first two home games in 11 minutes.
 The team erected a 12 by 16 foot LED screen on the lawn directly outside Mellon Arena, allowing fans to watch all playoff games outside of the stadium, free of charge.
 A rally scheduled by Allegheny County executive Dan Onorato and Mayor Luke Ravenstahl took place in front of the Allegheny County Courthouse prior to Game 2 of the team's first-round series on April 11.
 The Penguins' third game of the playoffs attracted the third-highest regional viewing audience all-time for a Penguins game.
 The 4,200 tickets offered for the team's first two home games of Round Two sold out within 10 minutes.
 As the playoffs advanced into the later rounds, the team had growing support from players and coaches of other teams in Pittsburgh, including the Steelers and Pirates, and many of the players attended games.
 Steelers head coach Mike Tomlin watched Game 6 of the Finals outside Mellon Arena, along with 3,000 other fans.
-Prior to the Stanley Cup Final, Mayor Ravenstahl led a rally in the city's Market Square, which featured chanting by the several hundred people in attendance; cooked octopus was also served by Wholey's Fish Market, in reference to the Detroit tradition of throwing octopi onto the ice.
-The team also opened up Mellon Arena for fans to watch away games on the JumboTron during the Stanley Cup Final; over 13,500 people attended Game 1.
+Prior to the Stanley Cup Finals, Mayor Ravenstahl led a rally in the city's Market Square, which featured chanting by the several hundred people in attendance; cooked octopus was also served by Wholey's Fish Market, in reference to the Detroit tradition of throwing octopuses onto the ice.
+The team also opened up Mellon Arena for fans to watch away games on the JumboTron during the Stanley Cup Finals; over 13,500 people attended Game 1.
 Fans who watched the three games played in Detroit raised over $85,000 for the Mario Lemieux Foundation for cancer research.
 The Penguins also ranked first in the league in merchandise sales.